xinningsu/laravel-route-trailing-slash/README.md

 # Background

-Currently when we define a route, Laravel will trim all the tailing slashes, output the route url without any tailing slash.
+Currently when we define a route, Laravel will trim all the trailing slashes, output the route url without any trailing slash.
 When we access an url with trailing slashes, Laravel also will trim them.
-That makes the tailing slashes meaningless, sometimes it's quite annoying.
+That makes the trailing slashes meaningless, sometimes it's quite annoying.

 ## Define a route like this